airline_alliances

 • priority immigration and security lanes.

-SkyTeam Elite Plus members along with the First and Business Class customers of SkyTeam can benefit from SkyPriority, a special airport services program that aims at providing a more efficient and seamless travel experience.
-Also, the alliance has Lounge Finder on its website to look for available lounges.
+SkyTeam Elite Plus members, along with SkyTeam's first and business class customers, can benefit from SkyPriority, a special airport services program that aims to provide a more efficient and seamless travel experience.
+The alliance also has Lounge Finder on its website to look for available lounges.

 Oneworld: the smallest airline alliance with an expanded corporate travel program